klee122/epl-match-prediction/README.md

 # EPL Match Prediction

-This Jupyter Notebook provides a comprehensive framework for predicting English Premier League (EPL) match outcomes using various models.
+This Jupyter Notebook provides a framework for predicting English Premier League (EPL) match outcomes using various models based on mathematical modelling on football team's past performances.
 It includes functions for calculating goal expectancies, plotting heat maps, and visualizing predictions using Poisson distribution graphs.

 ## Overview